Beginning a Career as a Welder

-Before we delve into the advantages of earning your welding certification in Baltimore and beyond, it is first important to discuss what a welding program entails, as well as what the process of welding training looks like.
+Before we look into the advantages of earning your welding certification at NATS, it is first important to discuss what a welding program entails, as well as what the process of welding training looks like.

 What is Welding Training?

 Welding training is typically learned through combination welding courses at a trade or technical school.
 In these classes designed for students pursuing welding certification, members learn the process of joining metal surfaces together using extreme heat.

 If you attend welding school, then you’ll spend most of your time in welding classes learning processes like: